wordswords/dotfiles/README.md

 13. Use `ports` to list the open ports on the system in a readable way.
 14. Use `tree` for a handy diagram of the full directory tree under the current directory.
+15. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
+16. Use `lookup <jira issue number, with prefix>` to print the jira-cli ticket summary of that issue on the command line.

 ## VIM Key bindings